Different responses to winter: Lowe's misses and Home Depot beats expectations

-CHICAGO (Reuters) - Lowe’s Companies Inc (LOW.N) failed to launch spring discounts during the coldest months this year, while rival Home Depot Inc (HD.N) piled on marketing to storm-hit homeowners, and the two chains saw sharply different first quarter results.
+CHICAGO, May 20 (Reuters) - Lowe’s Companies Inc failed to launch spring discounts during the coldest months this year, while rival Home Depot Inc piled on marketing to storm-hit homeowners, and the two chains saw sharply different first quarter results.

 Lowe’s missed earnings estimates during the first quarter, which is typically driven by promotions for home retailers, sending its shares down over 5 percent on Wednesday.
 A day earlier Home Depot topped expectations.